TchekTeam/SampleiOSSdk/README.md

 ![](https://github.com/sofianetchek/sample_ios_sdk/blob/main/Screenshots/Install_3.png?raw=true "")

 # Usage
+*Important: The key used in the documentation and the sample is very limited key, you must use yours to fully use the TchekSDK.*

-In your AppDelegate you must call the configure method with your SDK Key
+In order to use the TchekSdk, you must first call the `configure()` method as follows
 ```
 let builder = TchekBuilder(userId: "your_user_id", ui: { builder in
 	if AppDelegate.CUSTOM_UI {